Practitioners' Perspectives on Designing Data Visualizations for the General Public: Related work

 \subsection{Data visualization creation in practice}

 In recent years, data visualization design practices have been studied from various angles, often by conducting surveys or interviews with practitioners to improve our understanding of their daily work habits.
-Several of these analyses focus on opinions and viewpoints from data visualization practitioners working in non-journalistic settings, e.g., data analysts in industrial, academic, or regulatory environments~\cite{alspaugh_futzing_2019}, design students or professional designers~\cite{bako_understanding_2023, bigelow_reflections_2014}, or data science employees at a large technology company~\cite{zhang_how_2020}.
-While these studies give valuable insights into data exploration activities~\cite{alspaugh_futzing_2019}, finding data visualization examples~\cite{bako_understanding_2023}, or team collaboration~\cite{zhang_how_2020}, practices of practitioners creating visualizations for a more general audience might be different.
+Many of such studies give valuable insights into very specific aspects of the design process, such as data exploration activities~\citep{alspaugh_futzing_2019}, client-designer negotiation~\citep{Lee-Robbins2024}, the role of inspiration and visualization examples~\citep{Bako2025,Baigelenov2025,bako_understanding_2023}, the integration of written language into the visualization design processes~\citep{Stokes2025}, team collaboration~\citep{zhang_how_2020}, or the ethical challenges of visualizing demographic data~\citep{Dhawka2025}.
+However, much work in the field focuses on opinions and viewpoints from data visualization practitioners working in non-journalistic settings, e.g., data analysts in industrial, academic, or regulatory environments~\citep{alspaugh_futzing_2019}, design students or professionals~\citep{bako_understanding_2023, bigelow_reflections_2014}, or data science employees at a large technology company~\citep{zhang_how_2020}.

-\citet{parsons_understanding_2021} interviewed $20$ data visualization practitioners about their design processes and found that highly systematic approaches are uncommon among the participants, who instead \textit{``rely on situated forms of knowing and acting in which they draw from precedent and use methods and principles that are determined appropriate in the moment''}~\cite{parsons_understanding_2021}.
-Only one participant in the study had a solely journalistic background and reported on practices that differed from the other interviewees, such as the need for an editor's approval of design decisions.
-Similar findings were suggested by a previous study by \citet{parsons_design_2020}, where the authors used a philosophical framework of design judgment to investigate the practical and contextual aspects of how practitioners assess their design progress.
-Further studies were conducted by the first author and colleagues, in which they examined the design methods practitioners know and use through a survey~\cite{parsons_what_2020} as well as a specific aspect of creativity and its utilization in practice~\cite{parsons_fixation_2021}.
+Paul Parsons and colleagues have conducted a range of studies on visualization practice.
+In their 2021 interview study with 20 practitioners~\citep{parsons_understanding_2021}, they found that highly systematic approaches were uncommon, with participants instead \textit{``rely[ing] on situated forms of knowing and acting in which they draw from precedent and use methods and principles that are determined appropriate in the moment''}.
+Only one interviewee had a solely journalistic background and reported practices that differed from the rest.
+Other work by Parsons and colleagues likewise emphasizes the iterative and situated nature of design~\citep{parsons2025problem}, applies a philosophical framework of design judgment to examine how practitioners assess progress~\citep{parsons_design_2020}, and explores creativity and its role in practice~\citep{parsons_fixation_2021}.
+In addition, they surveyed designers about their knowledge and use of design methods (e.g., sketching) and principles (e.g., cognitive load)~\citep{parsons_what_2020}.